Search form

 New Year, like Christmas, can be a big celebration or for some people it’s a quiet day.
 However, the changes to routine may be too much.

-• Hogmanay can play havoc with night time routines.
-If they have trouble sleeping it may be helpful if the whole family treat December 31st as a usual bedtime.
+Hogmanay can play havoc with night time routines.
+If you or your loved one have trouble sleeping it may be helpful if the whole family treat December 31st as a usual bedtime.

-• New Year’s Day can also be a good day to have a less formal meeting with family if Christmas Day is too formal or disruptive to the person.
+New Year’s Day can also be a good day to have a less formal meeting with family if Christmas Day is too formal or disruptive to you or your loved one.

 Back to normality

-• Once New Year’s Day has passed, it can be helpful to prepare for a return to school/college/work and their normal routines.
+Once New Year’s Day has passed, it can be helpful to prepare for a return to school/college/work, normal routines.

-• Take it in stages.
-If they have been out of their routines over the festive period spend the time between Christmas day and going back to normal, to re-establish good bed, meal and free time routines.
+Take it in stages.
+If you or your loved one have been out of their routines over the festive period spend the time between Christmas day and going back to normal, to re-establish good bed, meal and free time routines.